Idaho DUI | Per Se DUI Violation

-There are two theories under which any DUI case can be proven by the state: Per Se Theory and Non Per Se Theory.
+There are two theories under which any DUI case can be proven by the state: Through either the Per Se Theory and Non Per Se Theory.
+If you are charged with a DUI it is important that you understand the difference.

 This does not make your case hopeless, an experience DUI attorney will know many ways to defend against a "Per Se" DUI violation.